Interested - contact me to discuss the class.

 TA Alyssa Ramsden (future archeologist) and me in front of Mt.
 Olympus.

 A truly remarkable community came into being in ancient Greece.
 This community thought long and hard about itself: how should it be governed?
 How should it tell its own story?
 Out of this came revolutions in thought about democracy, drama, rhetoric and art that still impact our culture today.

-Examination of sport and religion and women's complex role in this society also help us understand these revolutions.
-As we visit sites and consider texts these various themes keep reappearing in various aspects and combinations.
+As we visit sites and consider texts these various themes and questions keep reappearing in various aspects and combinations.
 More on the themes of the class is here.

 Email email@example.com to ask questions and get put on the mailing list for course related announcements.
 Or drop my my office at Room 288 Ford Hall.

 Who can go?
 Anyone!
-Don't even have to be a current U student.
-A 2.4 GPA or higher is recommended.
+Don't even have to be a current U of M student.
+A 2.5 GPA or higher is recommended.

 You enroll for study abroad in a different way than for normal U of M classes.
 You begin at the Learning Abroad Center's site.
 Go here. [site not active now]